Photonsters/anycubic-photon-docs/README.md

 ## Community resin precision gauge test
 [Resin Precision-Fit Test-Gauge](https://docs.google.com/spreadsheets/d/1yDwszgncTyOxvyJho6y1kxLJquH2GsfL83KaFXT6068)

-This is for resin-tested with no software profile/compensation.
+This is for resin as tested with no software profile/compensation.
 Dimensions can be corrected by activating the horizontal-size compensation feature in your slicing software.
 If you don't have this feature, please contact your slicer developer.

-## Printed Material Torsion Test Results
+## Printed material torsion test results
 [Torsion Test Results](https://docs.google.com/spreadsheets/d/1JlqLSi4sxZLdA-hHCp6Ow4isoGMNI7nlE9Nmbj1ajWk)
 3D-printed material comparison by torsion testing.

 ## Community projects